-Divestment of overlap products to suitable purchasers will be the preferred remedy.
+Divestment of overlap products and associated assets to suitable purchasers will be the preferred remedy.
 It is open to the CC to require licences on suitable terms as a form of remedy.
 Remedies that clearly remove identified concerns can be offered to the OFT in lieu of a reference to the CC.